Paul Bunyan: In popular culture

 William Laughead's 1916 ad campaign for the Red River Lumber Company launched Paul Bunyan toward national fame, and established his marketing appeal which continues into the 21st century.
 Throughout the better part of the 20th century, Paul Bunyan's name and image continued to be used to promote various products, cities, and services.
 Across North America, giant statues of Paul Bunyan were erected to promote local businesses and tourism.
 A significant portion of these were produced from the 1960s through the 1970s by the company International Fiberglass as part of their "muffler man" series of giant fiberglass sculptures.

 Since 2014 a paved biking trail bears the name "Paul Bunyan Trail" and spans 120 miles, from Crow Wing State Park to Lake Bemidji State Park in Minnesota.
 Many cities through which the trail passes sell Paul Bunyan trinkets and novelty items.
 The Bemidji Blue Ox Marathon (started in 2013) runs along the Paul Bunyan State Trail, around Lake Bemidji and past the Paul Bunyan and Babe the Blue Ox statues.
 The Bemidji statues of Paul Bunyan and Babe, the blue ox, appear in the Fargo television series.

 His statue is also briefly shown in the film Fargo from 1996.

-The statue of Paul Bunyan is regularly mentioned in the novel It by Stephen King.
+The statue of Paul Bunyan located in Bangor, Maine, is regularly mentioned in the novel It by Stephen King.

-In the Pixar movie Toy Story (1995), Sid has a parody poster in his room for "Kill'n Paul Bunyan and His Blue Bull of Doom".
+A 2024 advert for Apple Pay features a collection of commemorative plates.
+The protagonist is sitting in her armchair when she discovers ‘Babe the blue ox’ it is the final missing piece in her collection and she buys it.
+It appears she is buying it for Paul Bunyan who seems to be looking out from his plate.

+He is mentioned in the song "Grand Canyon" from The Magnetic Fields' 1999 album 69 Love Songs.